nicoaws/dncs-lab/README.md

 # Assignment
 This section describes the assignment, its requirements and the tasks the student has to complete.
 ## Design Requirements
-- Hosts 1-a and 1-b are in a subnet (Hosts) that must be able to scale up to [host-subnet-size] usable addresses
+- Hosts 1-a and 1-b are in a subnet (*Hosts*) that must be able to scale up to [host-subnet-size] usable addresses
-- Host 2-c is in a subnet (Hub) that needs to accommodate up to [hub-subnet-size] usable addresses
+- Host 2-c is in a subnet (*Hub*) that needs to accommodate up to [hub-subnet-size] usable addresses
 - Host 2-c must run a docker image (dustnic82/nginx-test) which implements a web-server that must be reachable from Host-1-a and Host-1-b
 - No dynamic routing can be used
 - Routes must be as generic as possible (i.e. if a subnet has just one router assume that is the default gateway for all traffic)
+- The lab setup must be portable and executed just by launching the `vagrant up` command
 ## Tasks
 - Fork the Github repository: https://github.com/dustnic/dncs-lab
 - Clone the repository